Metadata Policy for information describing items in the repository

 - The validity and authenticity of the content of submissions is the sole responsibility of the depositor.

-- Items can be deposited at any time, but will not be made publicly visible until any publishers' or funders' embargo period has expired.
+- Items should be deposited as soon as accepted for publication, or at a later stage if this was not possible, but will not be made publicly visible until any publishers' or funders' embargo period has expired.

 - Any copyright violations are entirely the responsibility of the authors/depositors.